Board of Trustees Policy

 - Nominations may come only from members of the Board of Trustees or the President.

-- Honorary degrees may not be awarded to active Board of Trustee members, administrators or faculty members until at least two years after their association with the College.
+- Honorary degrees may not be awarded to active Board of Trustee members, administrators or faculty members.

 - The number of honorary degrees that may be awarded at one time or in one academic year should be strictly limited.

-Criteria: Nominees shall meet one or more of the following criteria.
+To be eligible for an honorary associate degree, nominees shall meet one or more of the following criteria:

-- A distinguished alumnus/alumnae who has made a contribution of significance and value
+- Made a contribution of significance and value as a distinguished alumnus/alumna

-- Someone who has provided significant assistance in supporting a new program, department or segment of the College
+- Provided significant assistance in supporting a new program, department or segment of the College

-- For awards to be made at Commencement, nominations should be received by the Board of Trustees Curriculum Committee by the April meeting date and considered for action at the April Board of Trustees meeting.
+- For awards to be made at Commencement, nominations should be received by the Board of Trustees Student Success Committee for consideration on or before the April meeting and considered for action at the subsequent Board of Trustees meeting.